Shutting Down and Restarting

 The page displays the server or servers in the cluster, along with status information.

 The system logs you out and the selected server(s) shut down.
-If you choose Restart, the servers reboot and the conference service becomes available again when the restart is complete.
-If you choose Shut Down, the servers remain powered off until you manually turn them back on.
+If you chose Restart, the servers reboot and the conference service becomes available again when the restart is complete.
+If you chose Shut Down, the servers remain powered off until you manually turn them back on.

 To shut down all clusters in a supercluster, repeat the above procedure on each additional cluster, waiting at least five minutes between clusters.

 Start Up a Shut-Down Cluster

 Follow this procedure to start up a cluster that has been powered down.